Feedback from customers – and what you do with that feedback – can turn an average business into a high-growth business.

 With increasing competition and choice, companies have to extend exceptional services to set themselves apart.
 According to an American Express survey, 3 in 5 Americans (59%) would try a new brand or company for a better service experience.
 That means that focusing on providing excellent customer service is a smart, surefire way to strengthen your consumer’s experience – and build a loyal customer base.

-Even negative feedback helps because it lets you address any practices that may need adjusting.
+Even negative feedback helps because it lets you address any practices needing adjusting.

 But where should you begin?